BCM-Neurosurgery/PreyPursuit/README.md

 python run_example_controller_modeling.py
 ```

-All modeling code was written by Justin Fine, with modifications by Assia Chericoni and Taha Ismail
+All modeling code (except dPCA) was written by Justin Fine, with modifications by Assia Chericoni and Taha Ismail
+dPCA was written by Wieland Brendel